 Allura continues with fiber-cement products you would expect, such as lap siding, shingles, and vertical siding.
 It also carries large-format architectural panels that side contemporary buildings.
 One advantage of choosing Allura products is the wide range of accessory products.
-When you choose Allura fiber-cement siding, you will have trim and soffits in over thirty matching colors and stains.Continue to 5 of 7 below.
+When you choose Allura fiber-cement siding, you will have trim and soffits in over twenty matching colors and stains.Continue to 5 of 7 below.

 05 of 07

 Even though fiber-cement siding tends to be dominated by the big dogs, this little dog, based in Chilliwack, BC, has been nipping at their heels.
 When you want a fiber-cement siding that has that in-your-face wood look, Woodtone's RusticSeries just might be the solution.

 With its ultra-embossed wood grains, RusticSeries' wide palette of eighteen designer colors can be found on lap siding, shakes, large panels, and a host of matching trim products.
 Woodtone, too, is the only fiber-cement siding company that sells natural wood, with its AbsoluteCedar family of posts, panels, and trim.
 If you are looking for a strong wood appearance in the form of easy maintenance fiber-cement, Woodtone is worth a close look.

 06 of 07